Custom Integration for DSR

 At any time while processing a request, you might want to store information on the request:

-1. Logging/documenting important business information, for example: the type of customer, the underlying system etc. This can be done with Add a note API.
+- Logging/documenting important business information, for example: the type of customer, the underlying system etc. This can be done with the Add a note API.
 In the UI this information is visible in the notes section on the right side.

-2. Storing metadata/state information, for example: internal user Id, URI of related resources or other metadata about the handling flow.
-This can be done with Update metadata API.
-This information is not visible in the UI but can be retrieved with Get metadata API.
+- Storing metadata/state information, for example: internal user Id, URI of related resources or other metadata about the handling flow.
+This can be done with the Update metadata API.
+This information is not visible in the UI but can be retrieved with the Get metadata API.

 Security

-1. API Key - the requests can include a header with a name and value of your choice.
-By setting a secret value as a custom header, you can verify in your code that the header contains the value your would expect, similar to using an API Key.
+The requests can include a header with a name and value of your choice.
+By setting a secret value as a custom header, you can verify in your code that the header contains the value you would expect, similar to using an API Key.
 This is the best and easiest option.

-2. IP Whitelisting - we use static IPs that you can whitelist in your firewall / ACL.
-See the list of IPs below.
+We use static IPs that you can whitelist in your firewall / ACL.
+See the list of IPs here.

 var key = "YOUR VERIFICATION KEY";